Questionable Death, Assisted Suicide,

 nursing association in the United States has stated:

-"The American Nurses Association (ANA) believes that the
+"The American Nurses Association (ANA) prohibits nurses’ participation

 American Nurses Association website.